 Yes, you can take any time you want.
 You can use it with milk as a before-bed meal.
 Just make sure you are not taking too much quantity of the protein supplement.

 Count your calories only, then follow your macros consumption according to the calories.

 No. There is not enough evidence available that proves that whey protein powder supplement damages your kidney.

 As long as your protein supplement is genuine, not a fake product, you don’t have to worry about its kidney effects.
 Whey protein is just a milk byproduct.

-Undoubtedly it’s the right product.
+It’s a good whey protein powder in India under 2000 rupees.
 The supplement manufacturer company NHPL (Nutrimed Healthcare Private Limited) did a commendable job.

-We discussed the ingredients, nutritional information, amino acid profile, protein bioavailability, how can you use this supplement, how much protein you need in a day.
+We discussed the ingredients, nutritional information, amino acid profile, protein bioavailability, how can you use this supplement, and how much protein you need in a day.
 We have discussed all these topics.

-With great mixability and great nutritional stack, red science whey protein supplement is unique and different from the rest of the protein powder supplements.
+With great mixability and a great nutritional stack, the red science whey protein supplement is unique and different from the rest of the protein powder supplements.
 It proves the company’s claim to be the world’s first full-stack whey protein product.